 The final boss is fairly well-balanced.
 He’s not as brutal as Zeromus from FFIV or Cloud of Darkness from FFIII, but he does put up a fight.
 However, he still completely lacks personality as a villain.
 First of all, Exdeath?
 Really?
 I want to know who came up with that name, because they should be fired or at least fined.
 Secondly, he’s still a big guy in hulking armour accompanied by pompous, stereotypical villain-music.
 Thirdly, while his real identity is rather, uh…interesting, to say the least, he still has no backstory to speak of.
 The only positive thing about him is that he is actually the main villain: the game doesn’t pull a last-minute final boss out of its…hat.
 Still, it’s good that the subsequent games in the series got their act together and started producing more memorable baddies, because it was damn time.
 One final thing worth noting about Exdeath, however, is the importance of status protection when facing him: if any of your party members end the battle with a negative status effect on them, they’ll be considered dead, and the ending will change accordingly.
 So make sure you slap some Ribbons on them: there’s enough of them available, and a decent amount of time before the endgame, too.
 This is what makes the Dancer job vital.

 For the first time since FFI, optional superbosses are back.
 There are two of them: Omega, Warmech’s/Death Machine’s deadly robot descendant, and a dragon ominously named Shinryu (“god dragon” in Japanese).
 And they certainly deserve their superboss status.
-If you enjoy a challenge, chances are these guys will be right up your street.
+If you enjoy a challenge, these guys should be right up your street.

 You could also say that this game marks the first proper appearance of Gilgamesh.
 Sure, there was a Gigameth in FFIII, but not only was he a very different character, he was also eminently forgettable.
 Not so here: Gilgamesh makes sure you remember him.
 This is where he gets his trademark red outfit, his six arms, his sidekick Enkidu, his obsession with Excalipur/Excalipoor (a lame replica of the Excalibur sword, which he believes to be the real thing), a bitchin’ theme song and quotes such as: “Enough expository banter!
 We fight like men!
 And ladies!
 And ladies who dress like men!”
 Guess Faris had that one coming.